awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/additional-seller-tools.md

 ## AWS Marketplace Field Demonstration Program<a name="field-demonstration-program"></a>

 The AWS Marketplace Field Demonstration Program \(FDP\) allows internally approved AWS employees to use some Independent Software Vendor \(ISV\) solutions through AWS Marketplace at no charge\.
-Examples of approved AWS employees may include solution architects, and sales and marketing professionals\.
+Examples of approved AWS employees may include solutions architects, and sales and marketing professionals\.
 The FDP allows these employees to demonstrate product capabilities for education and potential inclusion in customer workloads\.

 The FDP includes only products that ISVs contractually agreed to make available at no charge to the AWS field team for educational and demonstration purposes\.
 The following product types are supported:
 + [Amazon Machine Images \(AMIs\)](ami-products.md)